joinpursuit/Pursuit-Core-iOS/lessons/unit1/optionals/README.md

 }
 ```

 The simplicity of force unwrapping comes at a price, however.
-Our app will crash if we force unwrap and the Optional's value is nil.
-By using this approach we will be throwing away a saftey feature that Optionals give us.
-And that is that we can check their value for nil.
+Our app will crash if we force unwrap an optional whose value is `nil`.
+By using this approach we will be throwing away the saftey feature that optionals give us: the ability to check their values for `nil`.

 We can return to the problem above and use force unwrapping to assign the _value inside_ `alternateTitle` to `bookTitle`: